Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Political Subdivisions.
 In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical date for this entry is November 2, 1889.

 Location.
 43° 32.846′ N, 96° 43.755′ W. Marker is in Sioux Falls, South Dakota, in Minnehaha County.
 It is in Downtown.
-Marker is at the intersection of West 9th Street and South Dakota Avenue on West 9th Street.
+It is at the intersection of West 9th Street and South Dakota Avenue on West 9th Street.
 Touch for map.
 Marker is at or near this postal address: 204 West 9th Street, Sioux Falls SD 57104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Germania Hall (a few steps from this marker); a different marker also named Germania Hall (a few steps from this marker); Dillinger Gang Bank Robbery (within shouting distance of this marker); The 1900 Campaign Whistlestop by Theodore Roosevelt (about 500 feet away, measured in a direct line); First Baptist Church (about 500 feet away); Early Firefighting in Sioux Falls
+At least 8 other markers are within walking distance of this marker: Germania Hall (a few steps from this marker); a different marker also named Germania Hall (a few steps from this marker); Dillinger Gang Bank Robbery (within shouting distance of this marker); The 1900 Campaign Whistlestop by Theodore Roosevelt (about 500 feet away, measured in a direct line); First Baptist Church (about 500 feet away); Early Firefighting in Sioux Falls

 Cradle of Statehood Marker image.
 Click for full size.

-Photographed By Ruth VanSteenwyk, October 10, 2020
+Photographed by Ruth VanSteenwyk, October 10, 2020

 3. Cradle of Statehood Marker